 The British Council is recognised across India for its network of eight libraries and cultural centres.
 We offer a range of specialised projects in arts, education, English language and society to audiences across India and more than 100,000 members.
 We also provide access to English language training and learning for both students and teachers and enable opportunities to study in the UK.

-We also manage prestigious scholarships and training awards, including the Jubilee scholarships, the Commonwealth Scholarship and Fellowship Plan and the Charles Wallace India Trust awards.
+We also manage prestigious scholarships and training awards, including the GREAT scholarships, the Commonwealth Scholarship and Fellowship, and the Charles Wallace India Trust, and Hornby scholarships.

-Our Teaching Centres in Chennai, Kolkata and New Delhi provide a range of general and business English classes, specialised skills based programmes and young learner courses.
+Our Teaching Centres in Chennai, Kolkata and New Delhi provide a range of general and business English courses, specialised skills based programmes, and courses for young learners.